luukwassenaar/projects/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------

 Welcome to my projects repository!
-As a skilled data scientist with experience in Python, SQL, EAD, Data Engineering, Machine Learning, Data Visualization, I am excited to showcase my real-world projects that demonstrate my expertise in these areas.
+As a skilled data scientist with experience in Python, SQL, EAD, Data Engineering, Machine Learning, and Data Visualization, I am excited to showcase my real-world projects that demonstrate my expertise in these areas.
 From predictive modeling to data exploration and analysis, my projects offer a glimpse into my problem-solving skills and passion for using data to drive informed decision-making.

 Thank you for taking the time to explore my work and I look forward to discussing how my skills can contribute to your team.